graphpql/graphpinator-nette/README.md

     # Register a NetteCache adapter
     - Graphpinator\Nette\NetteCache

-    # The SimpleContainer is a container of Graphql types
+    # The SimpleContainer is a container of GraphQL types
     # It is automatically injected by all types and directives as Nette automatically detects a typehint in SimpleContainers contructor
     - Graphpinator\SimpleContainer